vicking20/jf-resolve/Readme.md

 `jf-resolve` was primarily designed for **Linux machines**.
 While it might work on other platforms (like Windows), compatibility is not guaranteed, and thorough testing for errors on other platforms has not been performed.
 Error fixes will be addressed as time permits.

 ## Updates
-There has been some activity, so Im updating this, there were some adjustments made locally that were not pushed, I will update as much as I can, but it seems I will instead make a new project (media manager) from the ground up, and will try to make it have less moving parts compared to jellyfin and couple of other arr stacks...
+I will try to update this as much as I can and fix errors that users may have.
+If time permits, I will try to write something from the ground up, with less moving parts, but thats in the distant future... maybe.